OtherRealms/Shot-Manager-Guide/index.rst

 Shot Manager
 =============

-:Version: 0.6.2
+:Version: 0.6.3

 .. contents::

 Getting Started
 ---------------
 Shot Manager is an add-on for Blender 2.8 and above.
-Created as a  tool by myself Pablo TochezA. [contact@pablotochez.com]  in order assist in the organization of complex files containing multiple shots, view layers and cameras.
+Created as a  tool by myself Pablo TochezA. [contact@pablotochez.com]  in order to assist in the organization of complex files containing multiple shots, view layers and cameras.
 I am an artist with some coding knowledge for making time saving tools and digital artworks.
 Shot Manager should be installed like any .zip add-on [Blender 2.8 Install Add-ons 00:38-https://youtu.be/14G_YIVdBd0?t=38]. **Make sure you remove any previously installed versions first.** You will not loose shot data un-installing the addon/
 This documentation is intended for th epaid version available on Blender Market, however features included in the lite version are included.